Top Honeyfund Alternatives : Honeyfund Competitors

 Last Updated on

-When it came time to create a registry for his wedding, David McGuiggan and his mother got into a fight over a single word: a Honeyfund.
+When it came time to create a registry for his wedding, David McGuiggan and his mother disagreed over a single word: a Honeyfund.

 Seeing a cash-based registry as an alternative to the traditional registry, Mr. McGuiggan argued it.
 He and his then-fiancee had been living together for six years, and they didn’t see the need to ask for more typical registry items, like pots and pans.